fu3fi/sandbox/README.md

 # Full Stack Application Skeleton

-This repository contains a minimal setup for a SolidJS frontend using SolidStart and DaisyUI 5 alongside a FastAPI backend with SQLite following Clean Architecture (onion) principles.
+This repository contains a minimal setup for a SolidJS frontend using Vite and DaisyUI 5 alongside a simple Express backend written in TypeScript.

 ## Frontend